xelan/KeyDB/README.md

 ***Note that the following dependencies may be needed:
     % sudo apt-get install autoconf autotools-dev libnuma-dev libtool

-To buik=ld with TLS support, use:
+To build with TLS support, use:

     % make BUILD_TLS=yes